-2. Mayor Tamimmi, discussion with MG Peter W. Chiarelli, Abu Nuwas District, - Mayor laminiming discussion with Mic Peter W. Chiarelli, Abu Nuwas District, Baghdad, July 2004.
-During the deployment to Baghdad, over 22,000 soldiers went through training on cultural awareness, which became an integral part of any operation.
-During the ramp-up to Ramadan, the division enacted a full-spectrum command information operations campaign to create understanding and empathy for the religious event. - operations campagn to create understanding and emplating for the regious event.
+- 3. During the deployment to Baghdad, over 22,000 soldiers went through training on cultural awareness, which became an integral part of any operation.
+During the ramp-up to Ramadan, the division enacted a full-spectrum command information operations campaign to create understanding and empathy for the religious event.
 4. Bard O'Neil, Insurgency & Terrorism: Inside Modern Revolutionary Warfare (Dulles, VA: Brassey's Inc., 1990).
 O'Neil defines categories of insurgents across seven objectives: anarchist, egalitarian, traditionalist, pluralist, secessionist, reformist, and preservationist.
 When talking of insurgents, we run the spectrum from anarchist to pluralist.
 The current foreign terrorist element in Iraq can be characterized through an anarchist objective.
-Anarchists do not necessarily fit the traditional description of insurgent as we discuss them.
+Anarchists do not necessarily fit the traditional description of insurgents as we discuss them.
 Although in size and scope they are relatively small, the effects they achieve resonate on a strategic scale.

-5. A clear example of limited use of force is the vehicle-borne improvised explosive - device, or suicide car bomb.
+5. A clear example of limited use of force is the vehicle-borne improvised explosive device, or suicide car bomb.
 Limited use causes citywide suspicion.
-Coalition forces are forced to interact with the Iraqi populace from a defensive posture, effectively driving - a psychological wedge between the people and the protectors.
+Coalition forces are - device, or suicide car bomb.
+Limited use causes citywide suspicion.
+Coalition forces are forced to interact with the Iraqi populace from a defensive posture, effectively driving a psychological wedge between the people and the protectors. - a psychological weage octreen as peculiars.

-6. O'Neil, 82.
+6. O'Neli, 82.